 Disclaimer: This screening is not designed to make a diagnosis or take the place of a professional diagnosis

 consultation.
 Use this brief screening tool to help determine if further action is recommended.

 For help in selecting the proper level of treatment in your area please contact our office.

-Bulimia Nervosa is often present with emotional, behavioral, and physical symptoms.
+Bulimia Nervosa is often present with emotional, behavioral, and physical symptomatology.
 It can develop at any age, and its causes are influenced by a variety of factors.